erikyao/ebi_data_parser/README.md

 ## Branches
  - master: process two files in the data source altogether
  - single_file: process one file of the same format with the name provided in CLI
+ - dev: the same as master branch as of 11/6/2018 except that it does not contain test utilities

 ## CLI (for master branch parser)